RRechz/AirNote/README.md

 Any trademark, service mark, trade name, or other intellectual property rights used in this project are owned by the respective owners.

-## License
-    AirNote

-    Copyright (c) 2025 Babel Software

-    The AirNote project is based solely on the resources of Kin69's Easy Notes project.
-    The AirNote project was developed as an alternative to other AI-powered note-taking applications.

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-    The above copyright notice, this permission notice, and its license shall be included in all copies or substantial portions of the Software.

-    You can find a copy of the GNU General Public License v3 [here](https://www.gnu.org/licenses/)</p>